Barbarossa (film): Plot

 The tunnel is discovered when there is a cave in opening up a large hole to the sky.
 When Barbarossa learns of this, he orders that the war machines all be set on fire.
 They are retreating.
 Barbarossa says they will retreat to Pavia in Lombardy.
-His wife advises him to send a message to his cousin Henry the Lion to bring fresh troops for the German army to which Barbarossa agrees but the Empress has an additional request; to free Eleanora because she believes that is protected by God but Barbarossa refuses.
+His wife advises him to send a message to his cousin Henry the Lion to bring fresh troops for the German army to which Barbarossa agrees but the Empress has an additional request; to free Eleanora because she believes Eleanora is protected by God but Barbarossa refuses.

 At the Mera River, Emperor Barbarossa and his troops arrive and Barbarossa asks his cousin Henry the Lion when he is going to give the army he promised him.
 Henry says that war is no longer a luxury that he can afford and he has no soldiers to give to Frederick, but he does have a small chest filled with coins with which Frederick can buy fresh troops.
 Possessed of great wealth already, Frederick growls that Henry is "useless" and leaves him behind.

 Barozzi arrives late to Eleanora's burning but a masked woman is on the pyre which is set alight.
 He does not see her face but is told that she is Eleanora.

 Alberto and the men of the Company of Death prepare to attack the forces of Barbarossa and beforehand Alberto gives his men a speech about fighting for their freedom.

 In Legnano, to the North of Milan, The German army faces what they think is only the Milanese army.
 They are roughly two miles away on the plain and Barbarossa is sure of victory.
 He gives the order to take the Empress to Pavia for her protection.
 He then leads the charge.
 The cavalry retreats and the Germans face the secret weapons of the scythes.
 The wagons filled with scythe-wielding men cut the cavalry down.
 Now with the German cavalry weakened the Lombard cavalry attacks them.
 In the battle Barozzi kills Lorenzo, Alberto's only remaining brother and attacks Alberto from behind, saying that he will send him to join his "whore in Hell."
 Alberto rams into Barozzi who drops his sword and falls to the ground, his helmet rolling off as Alberto lands atop him.
 As Barozzi cries and pathetically begs for his life, Alberto avenges his brothers by slowly driving a stiletto knife into Barozzi's throat, killing him.
 The Lombards win the battle.
 Found on the battlefield is a wounded Eleonora in full uniform.
 She tells Alberto that the Empress saved her life by substituting another woman to be burned in her place and moving the time of her execution so that Barozzi and the Emperor would not find out.
 Alberto gets his wife back.